Aetherinox/csf-firewall/docs/docs/install/webui.md

 <br />

-In order to gain access to the online admin panel; you must ensure lfd and csf are running.
+In order to gain access to the online admin panel; you must ensure LFD and CSF are running.
 You can check by running the commands:

 ```shell
 sudo service lfd status